gospodarka-przestrzenna/pankus/docs/source/intervening_opportunities/destnation_shift.rst

 Effect
 ------
 - ``model_parameters`` table is updated.
-- Each origin/destination computation area's destinations are set to be the sum of arriving motions (from motion exchange) normalized to keep the total sum of initial destinations unchanged.
+- Destinations in each origin/destination point are set to be the sum of motions (from motion exchange) arriving to this point.